- My Experience With Church Planting

 Between all the mic cables, cables running to the soundboard, cables running from the soundboard to the power amp, and the cables running from the power amp to the speakers, and then the cables from your computers to your video projector or flat screen monitors.
 Cable hook up is a pain.

 Eliminate all that time and frustration by going wireless.
 I will show you how further down in this article.

 Storage And Transportation

-Also if you live in an area with severe climate either hot or cold, you will then have to store your equipment in a temperature controlled area.
-Extreme heat or cold is not good on your equipment.
+Also if you live in an area with severe climate either hot or cold, you will then have to store your equipment in a temperature controlled space.
+Extreme heat or cold is not good on your gear.

-So you may need an utility trailer, and a storage facility if you do not have on-site storage capability.
+So you may need a utility trailer, and a storage facility if you do not have on-site storage capacity.

 Mobility and Safety